 What happens once the decision is made to induce my pregnancy?

-When the CTG recording has completed the midwife will assess the monitoring.
+Once the CTG recording has been completed the midwife will assess it.
 If it is a normal recording and you feel ok, you will be free to go home.

 What to expect/what is ‘normal’?

 You can expect to feel period like pain/ache, backache, dull ache at the tops of your legs, and maybe some tightening (painless or mildly painful contractions of the uterus).
 These are the effects of the prostaglandin softening, shortening and beginning to open your cervix.

 Prostin® can occasionally produce some side effects which are usually mild and include:

 - Nausea, vomiting, dizziness or, rarely, palpitations and fever.

 - There is a very rare chance that you may be very sensitive to Prostin® and start contracting very frequently and strongly: More than 5 times in 10 minutes.